My type design philosophy

 Akzidenz Grotesk Italic as it could have looked (interpretation by Martin Majoor)

-among different typefoundries, the 19th century punchcutters were under
+typefoundries, the 19th century punchcutters were under great pressure

-great pressure to produce quickly and therefore had to imitate others.
+to produce quickly and therefore had to imitate others.
+A real italic

-A real italic version was probably too much work or too difficult to
+version was probably too much work or too difficult to make, while a

-for sans italics, even until today.
-With a few exceptions all sans
+even until today.
+With a few exceptions all sans serif italics are

-serif italics are slanted romans.
-Even the great type designer Adrian
+slanted romans.
+Even the great type designer Adrian Frutiger made

-Frutiger made slanted romans with his sans serif designs.
-It was only
+slanted romans with his sans serif designs.
+It was only recently, when

 The original Frutiger (1977) with a slanted roman and Frutiger Next (2000) with a semi-real italic

-which to base the italic.
-Futura looks like a constructed typeface that
+the italic.
+Futura looks like a constructed typeface that borrows its

-borrows its forms from geometric squares and circles, giving it a truly
+forms from geometric squares and circles, giving it a truly original

 An interesting italic is that of Gill Sans (1928).
 It is probably the first among the sans serifs that has true italic characteristics.
 Even though the italic has some slanted roman shapes (e, f, g, m), Gill’s first sketches for Gill Sans italic show some very calligraphic features.
 It is therefore a semi-real italic.